chalatz/tours/pages/links/historical-sites/west-coast.md

   http_desc: Rhodes Shore Trips, Rhodes Private Shore Tours, Shore Trips of Rhodes
     West Coast, Greece
 keyphrase: Shore Trips of Rhodes
-title: Rhodes West Coast in Pictures - Photo Gallery
+title: Shore Trips - Rhodes West Coast in Pictures
 sections:
 - desc: |-
     We set out from the town of Rhodes and follow the road which leads to the southwest, parallel to the western coast of the island.